 Vanilla Luxury: What wine is favourable to the hot and humid weather conditions of Singapore?

-Well, most of the times when you drink wine in a hotel or a restaurant, it is air conditioned.
+James Suckling: Well, most of the times when you drink wine in a hotel or a restaurant, it is air-conditioned.
 Never worry about a specific wine.
-My personal favourite thing to do in Singapore is to round up some friends, bring several really good quality wines in a cooler and have it at a hawker center.
-I find it more exciting and I rather enjoy good quality wine at a hawker center than mediocre wine at a 3 Michelin star restaurant.
+My personal favourite thing to do in Singapore is to round up some friends, bring several really good quality wines in a cooler and have it at a hawker centre.
+I find it more exciting and I rather enjoy good quality wine at a hawker centre than mediocre wine at a 3 Michelin star restaurant.

 Vanilla Luxury: What is the most basic thing non-connoisseurs should know about picking the right wine?

 James Suckling: You should not always buy wine by the label.
 Trust a sommelier or a good wine store for their recommendations.
 It is not always the most expensive wine that is the best.
 Do not be afraid to ask for advice.
 Don’t feel embarrassed.
 These experts are there to answer your questions.

 Vanilla Luxury: Lastly, does wine score really matter?